pixop/video-compare/README.md

 Notes
 -----

-I'm very sorry but the code is note very maintainable at the moment (too much copy'n'paste and lazy quick fixes).
+The code is not maintainable at the moment (too much copy/paste and lazy solutions).
+My intention has mainly been to quickly build a tool which gets the job done.
 A lot of refactoring and clean-up is required when I have the time for it.
 Consider yourself warned! ;-)